CVE-2026-21515: CWE-200: Exposure of Sensitive Information to an Unauthorized Actor in Microsoft Azure IOT Central

 Technical Analysis

-CVE-2026-21515 is a critical vulnerability classified under CWE-200 (Exposure of Sensitive Information) affecting Microsoft Azure IoT Central, a cloud-hosted service.
-The vulnerability allows an authorized attacker to gain elevated privileges on the network by exploiting exposed sensitive information.
-The CVSS v3.1 base score is 9.9, reflecting network attack vector, low attack complexity, required privileges, no user interaction, and complete impact on confidentiality, integrity, and availability.
-Microsoft has released an official fix for this vulnerability and manages remediation for the cloud service.
-The vendor advisory is available at the Microsoft Security Response Center.
+CVE-2026-21515 is a vulnerability categorized under CWE-200 (Exposure of Sensitive Information) affecting Microsoft Azure IoT Central, a cloud-hosted service.
+It enables an authorized attacker with network access and limited privileges to gain elevated privileges by exploiting exposed sensitive information.
+The vulnerability has a CVSS 3.1 base score of 9.9, reflecting critical severity with network attack vector, low attack complexity, no user interaction, and complete impact on confidentiality, integrity, and availability.
+Microsoft has released an official fix for this issue and manages remediation for this cloud service.
+No known exploits have been reported to date.

 Potential Impact